-Globally, an estimated 210 million pregnancies occur each year.
-Of these, 60 million end in abortion or with the death of the mother or baby.
-More than 500,000 maternal deaths and 4 million neonatal deaths occur annually.
-More than 54 million women suffer diseases or complications due to pregnancy and childbirth.
-The need for family planning (FP) is of great importance, but it is not being met around the world.
-In sub-Saharan Africa, an estimated 19.4 percent of women would like to avoid becoming pregnant but are not using contraception (Levine et al. 2006).
+Globally, an estimated 210 million pregnancies occur ach year, of which 60 million end in abortion or with the death of the mother or baby.
+62 Over 500,000 maternal deaths and 4 million neonatal deaths occur annually; more than 54 million women suffer diseases or complications due to pregnancy and childbirth.
+The need for family planning (FP) is of great importance; however, unmet need for FP is rampant throughout the world.
+In sub-Saharan Africa, it is estimated that 19.4% of women would like to avoid becoming pregnant but are not using contraception.
+63

 Given these staggering statistics, it is important to increase access to and use of FP services.
-One way is through health insurance / prepayment mechanisms.
+One way is through health insurance/prepayment mechanisms.